 In 1907, Sabinal Christian College was founded.
 Closed in 1917.

 Cotton industry was foremost in early 1900s.
 Today, farming and ranching flourish in community.

 Erected 1967 by State Historical Survey Committee.
 (Marker Number 4425.)

 Other nearby markers.
 At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
-John M. Davenport (here, next to this marker); Sabinal Methodist Church Site of Camp Sabinal (approx. 1.4 miles away); Town of Knippa (approx. 10.8 miles away); D'Hanis (approx. 10.9 miles away); J.M.
+John M. Davenport (here, next to this marker); Sabinal Methodist Church (approx. half a mile away); Site of Camp Sabinal (approx. 1.4 miles away); Town of Knippa (approx. 10.8 miles away); D'Hanis (approx. 10.9 miles away); J.M.
 Koch's Hotel (approx. 10.9 miles away); Captain John Coffee Hays (approx. 13.7 miles away).

 Credits.
 This page was last revised on October 17, 2016.
-This page originally submitted on May 18, 2016, by William F Haenn of Fort Clark (Brackettville), Texas.
-This page has been viewed 254 times since then and 4 times this year.
+It was originally submitted on May 18, 2016, by William F Haenn of Fort Clark (Brackettville), Texas.
+This page has been viewed 318 times since then and 30 times this year.
 Photos: 1, 2. submitted on May 18, 2016, by William F Haenn of Fort Clark (Brackettville), Texas. • Bernard Fisher was the editor who published this page.